JacenBoy/ChariCalc/README.md

 The project's features currently include:
    - Type Calculator: Calculate the effectiveness of a move.
    - Dice Roller: Roll random numbers.
-   - Dex Search (Incomplete): Find a POokedex number for a given name.
+   - Dex Search (Incomplete): Find a Pokedex number for a given name.
+Currently, only the original 151 are implemented.